liflab/beepbeep-3-book/markdown/core/README.md

 ![Pushing events to a `CountDecimate` processor.](CountDecimateSimple.png)

-The `CountDecimate` processor is designated by a pictogram where some events are transprent, representing decimation.
+The `CountDecimate` processor is designated by a pictogram where some events are transparent, representing decimation.
 Like many other processors that receive parameters, the decimation interval is written on one side of the box.
 Let us now push the integers 0 to 9 into this processor, and watch the output printed at the console.
 We get the following:

     0,3,6,9,